What does a tutor do?

 As an advanced course, the course does help undergraduate students to fulfill their requirements for advanced coursework needed for graduation, so it may give you credits you need, even as a non-English major.
 The course provides an opportunity to participate in a close-knit learning community with fellow tutors from across the disciplines.

 Tutors are paid competitively, $11 per hour.
 Following the successful completion of ENGL 4240/5240, pay increases to $14 per hour.

 What are the work hours?

 Students can work on campus up to 25 hours per week.
-On average, tutors work about 15 - 20 hours per week.
+On average, tutors work about 15 hours per week.
 Please note that hours are not guaranteed and are based on our staffing needs and tutor availability.

 What do our tutors say about working at the UNT Writing Center?

 "Working at the Writing Center has been great not only because I get to work with people who have become awesome friends but also because I have had the opportunity to learn so much about writing and about so many of the other subjects and classes that UNT offers.
 I feel that by helping others improve their writing, I have also improved my own writing and have grown as a person."

 "I feel that I have become much stronger in my writing style the more I have tutored.
 I've learned how to think quickly on my feet, to be patient, and have gained customer service skills I will be able to apply in future careers.
 I also love the work environment, as I have met many of closest friends here."